Hospital in the Rock: 1944-45 Siege of Budapest

 During the Siege of Budapest, the hospital handled the wounded and dead.
 Bodies were sent out of the hospital at night and buried in bomb craters.
 The hospital was without food or medicine at some points during the siege, with staff having to recycle supplies by taking them from corpses and sterilizing them before reuse.
 Eventually, horses were brought in and killed for food.
 The hospital was designed to treat 60–70 patients, but at one point was being used to treat 600 wounded soldiers.

 Both civilians and soldiers were treated in the hospital with a separate ward for women.

 German soldiers were also treated in the hospital but they mostly stayed in their own part of the cave system.
 Swabian Hungarian soldiers who were forcibly conscripted and got into the Waffen-SS groups were also treated in the hospital.
 The facility had its own generators, so they could X-ray patients even during the siege of Budapest, when it was impossible in other hospitals.
 The hospital was one of the most advanced of its time with state of the art surgical equipment.

-Doctors saved the lives of thousands of civilians and soldiers.
+Doctors treated thousands of civilians and soldiers.
 On the day of the break-out, able patients left the hospital.
 Those who were unable to evacuate themselves were transported home or to overground hospitals.